wamdam/backy2/README.rst

 Benji is currently somewhere between alpha and beta quality.
 It passes all included tests with the exception of NBD.
-So NBD is probably broken right now and needs further work.
-The documentation and web site are not up-to-date.
-The packaging (Debian and PEX) also need work, but installation with ``pip install`` should be fine.
-The whole build system needs some love.
+So NBD is probably broken right now and needs some minor work.
+The documentation is mostly up-to-date but the web site is not.
+Installation with ``pip install`` should work fine.

 Benji requires **Python 3.6.5 or newer** because older Python versions have some shortcomings in the concurrent.futures implementation which lead to an